wp-statistics/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.5.2 =
+* Release Date: August 8, 2015
+* Fixed: XSS issue with top-referrers page, thanks Swift Security (http://swiftsecurity.swte.ch/).
+* Updated: If the GeoIP code is disabled, the warning message was pointing to the old GeoIP tab instead of the new Externals tab.
+* Updated: French translation.

 = 9.5.1 =
 * Release Date: August 4, 2015
 * Fixed: Issue with verifying the WP Statistics tables exist on databases with hyphens in their names.